xyzuka/Forkify-App/projectNotes.md

 16. SAVING BOOKMARKS IN BOOKMARKS TAB

+- Updating the bookmark tab to highlight the recipe selected
 - Creating a new view file, bookmarksView.js to create a new markup whenever the user bookmarks a recipe
-- Updating the bookmark tab to highlight the recipe selected
 - Since resultsView.js and bookmarksView.js are similar, we will create a another class element called previewView.js
   - previewView.js will be used as a child view for bookmarksView.js and resultsView.js

+17. BOOKMARKS LOCAL STORAGE

+- Model.js -> Creating a function which will save bookmarks into local storage
+- Calling the function in the addBookmark and deleteBookmark functions to update storage
+- Writing code to take bookmarks out of local storage and render bookmarks